luismaia/capistrano-exfel/README.md

     # set :rvm_type, :system
     set :rvm_ruby_version, '2.1.5' # If not specified will ask for it
     # set :rvm_roles, [:app, :web]

+As an example, to configure GIT plugin, add the following to the Capfile:

+    require 'capistrano/scm/git'
+    install_plugin Capistrano::SCM::Git

 ## Contributing